| |

 Members Rule: How to Be a Strategic Advocate for Your Nonprofit.

-Groups such as Guidestar make these IRS Form 990s easily available over
+Groups such as Guidestar make nonprofit fiscal and governance information easily available over

 the Internet.
 It is the savvy nonprofit that sees this as an opportunity